Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-06-22.md

 Approaches:
 1. Disable interrupts while we are handling interrupts
+	+ This leads to missed interrupts which can have fatal effects on the system (think about a missed disk interrupt)
 2. use a priority scheme
 	+ process the interrupts of more *important* devices first.
 	+ Allow 'nesting' of interrupt servicing.